jamiemo/k8s-time-based-scaling/README.md

 ```

 ## Generate Load
+If you want to generate some load, but not required for autoscaling.

 ```sh
 kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while true; do wget -q -O- http://nginx-demo; done"